How to Register a Credit Card

 Activating and registering a credit card are two separate actions.
-One makes it possible to actually use the card, while the other provides online access to a suite of card information and tools.
+Activating your credit card makes it possible to actually use the card, while registering your credit card provides online access to a suite of card information and tools.
 Both are important.

-When you register credit cards online, you gain access to a number of tools associated with card management and budgeting.
+When you register credit cards online, you gain access to a number of card management services.
 Discover cardmembers who register credit cards for the Account Center have 24/7 access to account summaries, statements, online bill pay, and messaging.

 One way to never miss a credit card payment is to set up automatic payments through your issuer’s website.
 Cardholders can opt to link their payment directly to a bank account so that when their monthly due date comes around they won’t have to manually enter the required information.